Bill Cosby: Advertising

 In 1974, Cosby began promoting Jell-O pudding for General Foods.
 Cosby said comedian Jack Benny, whose program the brand sponsored, was the only previous spokesman for Jell-O, but Kate Smith, Lucille Ball, and Andy Griffith have also pitched the brand.
 In previous campaigns since the brand's launch in 1902, it was targeted towards parents rather than to children, a practice from which the company departed in 2001.
 Cosby's early commercials were created at the Young & Rubicam advertising agency by Curvin O'Reilly.
-Cosby's Jell-O Pudding commercials were not permitted to be used in child directed television because celebrity endorsements were prohibited in advertising to children.
+However, Cosby's Jell-O Pudding commercials were not permitted to be used on child-directed television because celebrity endorsements were prohibited in advertising to children.
 Sales immediately responded to the Cosby advertising with growth after what had been a long decline.
 In 1979, General Foods introduced Pudding Pops, the company's first frozen dessert product.
 With Cosby as spokesperson, it sold US$100 million its first year.
 After introducing Gelatin Pops and frozen Fruit Bars, the company's frozen desserts sales reached $300 million.
 Cosby was engaged to promote the flagging Jell-O gelatin product line in the mid-1980s, when General Foods introduced a holdable Jell-O product called "Jigglers".
 Sales increased seven percent during the first year of the promotion.

 Cosby appeared in commercials for Coca-Cola's 1979 campaign, "Have a Coke and a Smile," and made a guest appearance at the Great Get-Together, a major bottlers' convention held that year.
 This campaign continued into 1981.
 Cosby returned as Coca-Cola's spokesperson in its 1982 "Coke Is It" campaign, a series of commercials mocking the Pepsi Challenge.
 Cosby continued to be a Jell-O spokesman through the 1990s.
 He was present for the lighting of the brand's first billboard in New York's Times Square in 1998.
 In 1999, Cosby's 25th year as spokesman for Jell-O, was also the final year he appeared in its advertising.
 The company distributed 120,000 copies of his picture book series, Little Bill, into American public libraries.
 Despite the transitions of advertising agencies (Note: Young & Rubicam Advertising had the Jell-O account since 1926, but lost it to FCB in 2000.) and despite the 1989 merger of General Foods into Kraft, the then-newly merged company Kraft General Foods let Cosby remain with Jell-O as their spokesperson.
 He appeared at the Utah State Senate in 2001 to designate Jell-O the official state snack, and made a promotional visit to the Jell-O Gallery in 2004.
 In 2010, Cosby returned to Jell-O as executive producer for the company's "Hello Jell-O" campaign.
 In return, the brand sponsored his weekly web show OBKB, a children's interview series similar to Kids Say the Darndest Things.
 As of 2002, Cosby's time with Jell-O was considered the longest-standing celebrity endorsement in American advertising history.

 Cosby has not appeared in advertising roles since the widespread publicization of his sexual assault allegations in 2014.